verdaux/BookNotes/Phrases/Cool phrases 14.md

 - [ ] milf (movie i'd like to finish)
 - [ ] Haldi = turmeric - anointing
 - [ ] BILF (book I'd like to finish)
+- [ ] the tyranny of the ticking clock